hypatia-of-sva/chip32/spec.md

 In this bank, we also have a number of general flags and settings, most notably relating to graphics.
 These are:

-- 0xFFFF1000 - blend color as RGBA8
+- 0xFFFF0010 - blend color as RGBA8 little endian
-- 0xFFFF1001 - blend factors (with bit 0 = least significant)
+- 0xFFFF0011 - blend factors (with bit 0 = least significant)
   - bits 0-1 the rgb equation with values:
     - 0 = Add
     - 1 = Subtract